 Coffee grounds from the University’s cafes were collected by Perlins Community Project in Winchester and used as the growing medium in their Oyster Mushrooms Social Enterprise.
 The University is working with Perlins to purchase the mushrooms grown to use in home-cooked dishes.
 This project is currently on hold as Perlins have moved to a new site and are currently looking at options to restart the project.

 Winchester Food Partnership

-The University is a founding member of Winchester Food Partnership (WFP), and our Catering Operations Manager, David Morton, sits on the WFP Steering Group.
+The University is one of the founding members of Winchester Food Partnership (WFP), and our Catering Operations Manager, David Morton, sits on the WFP Steering Group.
 The WFP is supporting and developing sustainable food practices across Winchester District and is working towards Sustainable Food Cities membership alongside a number of other key projects to support local communities and businesses alike.